 - Covers many conditions.
 It’s important for policyholders to review the conditions covered before applying.
 While there are many conditions included in the policy, there are also many medical events that may not pay out.

-Tips to compare life insurance quotes for people over 65
+How to compare life insurance quotes for people over 65

 In addition to the benefits, features and price of the policy being applied for, there are some key things to look out for when comparing quotes on life insurance policies.

 - Claims process.
 What is the insurance provider’s claims process?
-This should be stated on the insurers website.

 Ask an Expert